PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 > **Note** While a physical connector standard is not mandated, newer products generally follow the [Dronecode Autopilot Connector Standard](https://wiki.dronecode.org/workgroup/connectors/start)).

-Product schematics must be open-sourced under the terms of the open-hardware license, but remain the property of the owner (clones should not be created without permission).
+Product schematics must be open-sourced under the terms of the open-hardware license, but remain the property of the owner.
 Similarly, the brand name of a product may be trademarked and should not be used without permission of the owner.

 > **Note** Pixhawk is a trademarked "brand" name.